jimmy-landry/HA-Mobile-Dashboard-Config/README.md

 - [Timer Bar Card](https://github.com/rianadon/timer-bar-card)
 - [Custom Brand Icons](https://github.com/elax46/custom-brand-icons) (optional but recommended, gives you more icon choices)

+---

+**Credit where credit is due:** Of course, I need to give credit to LE0N and his amazing work with his [Rounded dashboard and theme](https://community.home-assistant.io/t/rounded-dashboard-guide/543043).
+The layout of this dashboard is very heavily based off his, and the theme is pretty much identical.
+I used a lot of his custom button cards as well as created a few of my own.

+---

 ## There's a few things you need to do before you paste in the YAML file so LISTEN UP:
 **Step 1:** Copy the weather_icons folder into your config/www folder.
 This is **required** for the weather card on the main page.